huggingface/blog/megatron-training.md

 This outputs two files `codeparrot_content_document.idx` and `codeparrot_content_document.bin` which are used in the training.

 ### Training
 You can configure the model architecture and training parameters as shown below, or put it in a bash script that you will run.
-This runs on 8 GPUs the 110M parameter CodeParrot pre-training.
+This command runs the pretraining on 8 GPUs for a 110M parameter CodeParrot model.
 Note that the data is partitioned by default into a 969:30:1 ratio for training/validation/test sets.
 ```bash
 GPUS_PER_NODE=8
 MASTER_ADDR=localhost